 Possible Questions & Answers.

-Q: Where is The Ordinary Squalane derived from?
+Q: Where is The Ordinary squalane derived from?

 A: Although The Ordinary brand didn’t specify their source of squalane, but I did contact them and asked them about their squalane-source, and they told me their squalane is sourced from sugarcane and beets.
 See screenshot below:

-Q: How did you use The Ordinary Squalane oil?
+Q: How did you use The Ordinary squalane oil?

 A: I use it at the last step of my night-time skincare routine (after applying water-based products and my moisturizer).
-Sometimes I mix 3-4 drops of it with my moisturizer prior to applying for added skin hydration.
+Sometimes I mix 3-4 drops of it with my moisturizer prior to application for added skin hydration.